Online vs. Offline Hospitality Management Course: Which is the Right Choice?

 Why Might an Online Hospitality Management Course Fall Short?

-- Online courses may offer flexibility but often lack the hands-on experience essential in the hospitality field.
+- Online courses may offer flexibility but often lack hands-on experience, which is essential in the hospitality field.

 - Practical training is not always feasible online, which may put you at a disadvantage compared to other candidates.